This example builds a machine learning model to classify size measurements for adult foraging penguins near Palmer Station, Antarctica.

 • culmen_depth_mm: a number denoting the depth of the dorsal ridge of a bird’s bill (millimeters).

-• flipper_length_mm: an integer denoting the length penguin flipper (millimeters).
+• flipper_length_mm: an integer denoting the length of the penguin’s flipper (millimeters).

 • body_mass_g: an integer denoting the penguin’s body mass (grams).